-The bilge pump located in the aft bilge is rated at 1100 GPH (4164 LPH).
+The bilge pump located under the motorwell hatch in the aft bilge is rated at 1100 GPH (4164 LPH).
 The pump is activated automatically by a float switch (non-mercury) when the water in the bilge reaches a predetermined level.

-A switch on the console switch panel labeled "AFT BILGE" (See figure 2.10.1) controls the operation of the pump.
+A switch on the console switch panel labeled "BILGE PUMP" (See figure 2.18.1) controls the operation of the pump.
 The switch should remain in the AUTO position while in use, unless the operator wishes to manually operate the pump by switching to the on position.